wp-plugins/simple-download-monitor/readme.txt

 3. Detailed statistics for a file

 == Changelog ==

+= 0.07
+* Simple Download Monitor now allows inline content, e.g. images and videos that display within pages rather than download as a file.
+  By default, all files are set to download, but you can override this behavior for specific regular expressions in the configuration.

+  Note: Do not forget to add image extensions to Allowed Extensions - a file must be allowed to download before it can be "inlined".

 = 0.06 =
 * Fixed a bug on download display if no downloads were recorded.